c4ssio/airflow_dfv/plugins/scripts/sec_scraper/snowflake/README.md

 2. Modify the script to use Airflow's connection (or use Airflow's SnowflakeHook)

+## Migration Tracking

+The migration system:
+- Tracks executed migrations in `{schema}.schema_migrations` table
+- Prevents re-running migrations that have already been executed
+- Detects modified migrations (checksum changes) and re-runs them with a warning
+- Records execution time, success/failure, and error messages
+- Each migration is identified by filename and checksum

+**Note:** The old `deploy_schemas.py` script is deprecated.
+Use `deploy_migrations.py` instead.

-## SQL Files Deployed
+## Migration Files

-The script deploys SQL files in this order:
+Migration files are in `plugins/scripts/sec_scraper/snowflake/migrations/` and are executed in chronological order:

-1. `submissions.sql` - Company submissions metadata table
+1. `20251222__create_submissions.sql` - Company submissions metadata table
-2. `companyfacts.sql` - Company facts tables (metadata + facts)
+2. `20251222__create_companyfacts.sql` - Company facts tables (metadata + facts)
-3. `us_gaap_metric_abbreviations.sql` - Metric abbreviation mapping table
+3. `20251222__create_us_gaap_metric_abbreviations.sql` - Metric abbreviation mapping table
-4. `submissions_ticker_mapping.sql` - Ticker/exchange mapping view
+4. `20251222__create_submissions_ticker_mapping.sql` - Ticker/exchange mapping view

-All files are read from `plugins/scripts/sec_scraper/schemas/sec_raw/` directory (relative to the script).

 ## Schema Structure